hassibmoddasser/vidjot/README.md

 # VidJot

-An app for those who want to create video ideas into a safe place!
+An app for those who want to create video ideas into a safe place.

+It is an updated version of [Brad Traversy](https://traversymedia.com)'s project from the "Node.js, Express, & MongoDB" course!

 ## Version 1.0.0